tripu/Vita/doc/miscellanea.md

 Make yourself an analogous set of questions:
 Does it look sexist to you, *now*, his choice of words over the years?
-Is he a chauvinistic pig becase he dared to indulge on those stereotypes of women as either *femmes fatales*, prostitutes, crying babies, spoilt little girls&hellip; (even if his point was *feminist*)?
+Is he a chauvinistic pig because he dared to indulge on those stereotypes of women as either *femmes fatales*, prostitutes, crying babies, spoilt little girls&hellip; (even if his point was *feminist*)?
 Were those columns (or books) a brilliant, acid, self-deprecating, provocative call to arms *then*, but a despicable display of male chauvinism *now*?